openvswitch/ovs/Documentation/intro/install/documentation.rst

 .. important::

    The ``docs-check`` target will fail if there are any syntax errors.
-   However, it won't catch more succint issues such as style or grammar issues.
+   However, it won't catch more succinct issues such as style or grammar issues.
 As a result, you should always inspect changes visually to ensure the result is as intended.

 Once built, documentation is available in the ``/Documentation/_build`` folder.
 Open the root ``index.html`` to browse the documentation.